Ingram, Ball lead Lakers to 107-97 win over Mavericks

-Brandon Ingram scored 29 points and Lonzo Ball added 21 as the Los Angeles Lakers handed the Dallas Mavericks a rare home loss, 107-97, on Monday night.
+Ingram scored 29 points and Ball added 21 as the Los Angeles Lakers handed the Mavericks a rare home loss, 107-97, on Monday night.

-The two young Lakers responded to their coach Luke Walton's demand for more passion after a blowout loss to Minnesota on Sunday.
-The duo helped rally Los Angeles from a double-digit halftime deficit.
+After a blowout loss to Minnesota on Sunday, Lakers coach Luke Walton called for the two to bring more passion and fire.
+The duo responded, helping Los Angeles rally from a double-digit halftime deficit.

-The Lakers won for just the second time in seven games since LeBron James strained his groin on Christmas Day, and they swept the season series from the Mavericks 3-0.

-Los Angeles surged ahead by outscoring the Mavericks 32-13 in the third quarter.
-The Lakers took their first lead of the game late in the third quarter on Ball's dunk.
-They closed the third on a 13-4 run with Ball and Michael Beasley scoring 11 of the 13 points.

 Digital Access For Only $0.99